 People often ask about the environmental impact of building and driving electric vehicles.
 Let’s be abundantly clear: manufacturing anything requires physical resources and energy.
+That’s why you will see vehicle studies that measure lifetime emissions: the emissions produced during manufacturing, operation and recycling.
 A sure way to reduce environmental impacts is to reduce consumption.
 In transportation, that can be achieved using public transit or micro-mobility where possible.
+When vehicles are necessary, electric is the way to go.
+Electric vehicles produce fewer emissions than gas, regardless of how power is generated.

 It’s no revelation that battery packs require energy and materials to build, and therefore electric vehicles have associated emissions from manufacturing.
-Everyone knows this.
 But let’s make a few other things clear:

 - As electric grids become cleaner, so do the electric vehicles in those grids.
 An improvement in power production instantly becomes a benefit to all the vehicles using that power.